-Each tiny home within a manufactured or tiny home park is required to receive a state certification and installation insignia to confirm it has been built to meet the state requirements related to wind, snow, design temperature, wildfire risk, and wildfire suppression.
+Each tiny home within a manufactured or tiny home park shall have a state certification and installation insignia to confirm it has been built to meet the state requirements related to wind, snow, design temperature, wildfire risk, and wildfire suppression.

 c.
-Site Design147
+Site Design